Trail begins at Fitzgerald’s Park.

-In addition to constructing the walk Webber also built a tea house of red bricks which was the first of its kind in Cork.
+In addition to constructing the walk, Webber also built a tea house of red bricks which was the first of its kind in Cork.
 Fruit gardens and pathways of gravel were put down along with stone seats for the convenience of the public.
 The publicity of Webber’s tea house grew and soon it became a place, which people of high social status met.
-After the death of Edward in 1735, his tea house and gardens continued to prosper for over two centuries but eventually closed in the mid 1940’s.
+After the death of Edward in 1735, his tea house and gardens continued to prosper for over two centuries but eventually closed in the mid 1940s.

 Between 1795 and 1850, the gardens and tea house were used as a summer residence for the Lord Mayor of Cork.
 At one stage people were employed to build an elegant pond and to take care of his grounds.

-About 1845, the house which is presently the Municipal Museum was built by a prominent Cork family, the Beamishes.
+About 1845, the house which is presently the Cork Public Museum was built by a prominent Cork family, the Beamishes.
 This family as well as William Crawford are also responsible for the setting up of Cork’s most famous distillery, Beamish and Crawford alot earlier in 1772.
 In 1867, the nuns of the Bons Secours (Sisters of Good Help) moved from their small overpopulated house on the Dyke parade and occupied the Beamish house.
 In those days, the majority of ill people were looked after in their homes or on the street as hospital care was very rare.

-Cork Exhibition & Fitzgerald’s Park:
+Cork International Exhibition & Fitzgerald’s Park: